PRATIKBHAGAT28/Invoice_Generator-using-PDFkit/README.md

 Run : node index.js

-It will create invoice pdf in your root directory.
+It will create invoice pdf in your project directory.